 In our experience, combining the five data clusters creates a powerful tool to support the early detection of deterioration in credit quality.

 The real value is incorporating news data, which helps to give a more up to date view on the other four data clusters (e.g. media agencies may report on earnings announcements before financials are released, or report on events disrupting production lines).
 Moving to a process that leverage this wealth of information can help develop a near real-time view of risk.

 This process requires automated data feeds to digest and aggregate the large volume of data.
 Moreover, advanced analytics help understand the underlying sentiment of the news data; categorising the threats across multiple jurisdictions and languages, also linking relevant events to the borrower’s credit quality.

-We have improved the traditional monitoring process, developing an approach called Eagle Eye that is fast, systematic, and cost-effective.
+We have improved the traditional monitoring process, developing an approach called Risk Alert that is fast, systematic, and cost-effective.

 Catching the worm: Saving you time and money

 The new regulatory guidelines should not be the only driver to develop a fast, consistent, systematic, cost-effective framework to monitor EWIs.
 By implementing such a EWS, the portfolio manager will have access to a single summary of all threats related to borrowers in the portfolio, supporting proactive risk mitigation.
 This not only helps save money through reduced losses, but also reduces the manually intensive effort to gather news and market intel on customers.
 Furthermore, FIs will be able to make more informed and proactive credit risk decisions using timely and insightful data.